Eveldee/Nobeta-Guides/Any% NMG/README.md

 ## Souls, enemies, stats, ...

 Before starting to talk about the run in itself, I wanted to talk a bit about all the economy around souls, enemies, and stats.
 In this game, you can get souls by killing enemies to upgrade your stats or get crystals at each statue.
 Killing as many enemies as possible, even if it makes you lose time at first, was considered a good strategy and worth in the end (to kill bosses faster thanks to having more upgrades in Intelligence for example).
 I myself am not an advocate of this strategy and would say you should only kill the enemies that you can kill without losing any time or only a small amount of time.
-For example, killing enemies while you are running or when you are recovering your stamina is perfectly fine but I would never go back or stop completely to kill an enemy.
-In addition, it is not an issue to miss a few enemies, the souls requirement are quite flexible, even more so if you know how to adjust your damage and compensate in case you have lower Intelligence level than usual.
+For example, killing enemies while you are running or when you are recovering your stamina is perfectly fine, but I would never go back or stop completely to kill an enemy.
+In addition, it is not an issue to miss a few enemies.
+The soul requirements are quite flexible, even more so if you know how to adjust your damage and compensate in case you have lower Intelligence level than usual.

-Of course, I'm not saying that getting a lot of souls isn't important, especially in the first levels.
-But it is a fact that upgrading Intelligence has a diminishing return since the amount of souls required to upgrade it scales way faster than the number of souls you get from enemies.
-It is still something that needs a lot of investigation and testing, you may want to adjust you own route to get more or less souls, it's maybe even worth to skip a few upgrades at statues, especially at the end.
+Of course, I'm not saying that getting a lot of souls isn't important, especially in the early levels.
+But, it is a fact that upgrading Intelligence has a diminishing return since the amount of souls required to upgrade it scales way faster than the number of souls you get from enemies.
+It is still something that needs a lot of investigation and testing.
+You may want to adjust you own route to get more or less souls.
+It might be worth it to skip a few upgrades at statues, especially toward the end.

 That's enough introduction talk, I'm sure you just want to play and speedrun at this point, so let's get to it!

 ## Okun Shrine

-Okun Shrine is the first level of the game, it is a short but contains a lot of possible micro-optimizations.
+Okun Shrine is the first level of the game.
+It is short, but contains a lot of possible micro-optimizations.

 This level starts when you confirm the difficulty setting on the new game screen.
 You will have two cutscenes to skip in a row which will help you to train your cutscene skip timing.
 A good time is having a sub 2 seconds timer after the first cutscene.

 > _A few notes on skipping cutscenes_
 >
 > When using keyboard + mouse, you have the choice to either click on the confirm skip button by using the mouse or using the keyboard.
 Both methods are good and it will really depends on your own feeling and on the situation you are in.
-For cutscenes after a long loading screen or transition I prefer to use the keyboard, for others I use the mouse.
+For cutscenes after a long loading screen or transition, I prefer to use the keyboard.
+For others, I use the mouse.
 >
 > Be careful of trying to open the skip cutscene menu too fast!
 It is possible to get in a "softlock" state by opening the menu just after a cutscene starts.
 Seeing the normal pause menu open instead of the cutscene skip menu is an indicator that you reached this softlock state.
 The only way to get out easily is to die, which is not necessarily possible in all situations and may make you lose a lot of time.
-The only way to avoid this is to wait a bit before trying to skip cutscenes. _(Note that some cutscenes can never lead to a softlock, for examples those that are triggered after X seconds like cutscenes after killing a boss)_
+The only way to avoid this is to wait a bit before trying to skip cutscenes. _(Note that some cutscenes can never lead to a softlock.
+For examples those that are triggered after X seconds like cutscenes after killing a boss)_

 ### [First Barrier](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=0)

 After the two cutscenes, the objective is to reach the first barrier while optimizing your stamina usage (you can refer to [this part of the Movements Guide video](https://www.youtube.com/watch?v=3ewwr3Cm8EU&t=557s) for tips on stamina management).

-Firstly, past the statue by going either a bit right or left of it depending on your preferences and then turn right.
-You want to do as many aerial attacks as possible by jumping off the stairs to save stamina.
+Firstly, go past the statue by going either a bit right or left of it depending on your preferences and then turn right.
+You want to do as many aerial attacks as possible while jumping off the stairs to save stamina.
-One enemy will launch a projectiles at you, either shoot at him to cancel/kill him or dodge by moving a bit to the left.
-Then continue past him without stopping until you reach the "lightning trap trigger" _(c.f. image below)_.
+One enemy will launch a projectile at you.
+Either shoot at him to cancel/kill him or dodge by moving a bit to the left.
+Continue past him without stopping until you reach the "lightning trap trigger" _(c.f. image below)_.
 You should be able to reach this point without having to recover stamina once.

 ![alt text](Resources/Shrine_Lightning_Trap.webp)

 > Collider to trigger the lightning trap, marked by the inner blue collider and the red line

-Once you reach this point, you can stop running to recover some stamina but continue moving forward by entering the next corridor.
+Once you reach this point, you can stop running to recover some stamina.
+Continue moving forward aas you enter the next corridor.
 You won't get hit by the lightning traps if you're not running (which you can't do anyway since you need to regenerate stamina).
-Start running again when you get close to 75% stamina, you can wait for a bit more if it feels easier to you.
+Start running again when you get close to 75% stamina.
+You can wait a bit longer if it's easier for you.

 Go to the right at end of the corridor, do the two jumps on the platforms and reach the crystal that maintains the magic barrier.
-The easiest way to destroy this crystal is to jump, do two aerial melee attacks, do an arcane shot and then do a triple melee attacks on the ground followed by another single shot.
+The easiest way to destroy this crystal is to jump, do two aerial melee attacks, do an Arcane shot and then do a triple melee attacks combo on the ground followed by another single Arcane shot.

 > [!NOTE]
 >
-> It is required to kill at least two enemies if going for the Arcane 2 skip route to have enough mana for upgrades later on at Tania.
+> It is required to kill at least two enemies if going for the Arcane 2 skip route to have enough souls for upgrades later on at Tania.
 I prefer to kill the one downstairs before the lightning trap and the one on the two platforms before the crystal.
-Of course you can adapt to your preferences, just don't forget that kill the enemies near the crystal has no use because they will die during when destroying the crystal in any case!
+Of course, you can adapt to your preferences, just don't forget that killing the enemies near the crystal has no use because they will die when destroying the crystal!

 ### [Rescue Cat](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=61)

 Skip the cutscene after destroying the crystal.
 Now it is best to get the bag extension upgrade otherwise you won't be able to do a few things later on.
 To get this upgrade, jump on the crystal pedestal, jump on the stone fence, then jump extension toward the chest directly.
-Otherwise you find it hard to perform (which it is), you can go back down the stairs and reach the platform using a simple jump extension (double aerial attack after a single jump).
+If you find it hard to perform (which it is), you can go down the stairs and reach the platform using a simple jump extension (double aerial attack after a single jump).

 > _Notes on jumping on crystal pedestals_
 >